The Chapel Perilous: Prologue

 The Chorus jitterbug in 1940s outfits.
 An interviewer talks to parents about Sally's poetry prizes.
 The Father says he doesn't understand poetry, and Sally is man-mad.
 Sally says the world tastes like blood in her mouth.
 She is taken to an unimpressed psychiatrist.
 The Mother says she smelled semen on Sally's pants.
 After a fight she leaves home.

 David finds her asleep in the Men's Common Room and falls in love.
 He wants to love her intellect, and takes her home, Girl students say Sally is a nympho.
 David goes off to war, saying he can't take their intellectual romance with her lovers on the side.
 Sally says she'll marry David and wants to make love.
 He walks off awkwardly.
 Sally yells he's a rotten impotent shit.

 Sally yells she's Sally Banner and nobody, and swallows Lysol.
 The Parents try to revive her.
 In hospital, Sally's national ABC prize win is announced.
 Her father dies, and the Mother cries, "You've killed our Daddy."
 The actors all repeat earlier lines of blame at Sally.

 Thomas arrives in uniform carrying a bunch of dandelions.
 He instructs her in Communism, and marries her.
 Thomas becomes drunk because he can't consummate the marriage.
 The Authority figures pray.

 Michael returns, surprised she would marry anyone but him.
-They drink and go to the beach, Michael writes ETERNITY in chalk.
+They drink and go to the beach, A passing figure writes ETERNITY in chalk.
 Sally tells Michael she's pregnant.
 He says she's on her own.

 Thomas comes home from war, and Sally tells him she has aborted Michael's baby.
 He forgives her, says they have socialism to build.
 The Chorus sings “The Worker's Flag” and they all march off.